thomjur/home_page/projects/religionml_for_editing.md

 ### Micro Annotation (Qualitative Annotation)

 The micro annotation page should be reachable from the page of the macro annotation and enable the annotators to add annotations on a word level.
-Potential tags to include should indicate the sentiment (positive/negative) and include tags from the *Semantic Domain Annotation System* (SDAS).
+Potential tags should indicate the sentiment (positive/negative) and include tags from the *Semantic Domain Annotation System* (SDAS).

 The *Semantic Domain Annotation System* (SDAS) is currently based on three top domains: \"Society,\" \"World,\" and \"Mind.\" The current subdivision of these domains is shown in figure @fig:figure3.
 The SDAS is mainly developed from an inductive perspective, meaning that the users annotating the documents add and discuss candidates for new categories based on their needs.